Tracking cystine levels

 |Target cystine level range||Below 1.0 nmol ½ cystine/mg protein||Below 1.9 nmol ½ cystine/mg protein|

-It's important to work with your doctor to decide which cystine level test is right for you.
-You should always know which test you're taking because the results mean different things.
-Taking the same test each time may help you compare your test results over time.
+It's important to work with a doctor to decide which cystine level test is right for you.
+Always know which test is being taken: Results mean different things with different tests.
+The same test should be taken each time to help compare test results over time.

 In people with cystinosis, cystine levels usually change based on the time of the last dose of cystine-depleting therapy (CDT).
-It's important to have your cystine levels tested at the right time in order to get useful test results.
-Ask your doctor what time of day you should be getting your cystine levels tested.
+It's important to have cystine levels tested at the right time to get useful test results.
+Ask your doctor what time of day to get your cystine levels tested.

-To get the most out of treatment, people living with cystinosis need to take their CDT regularly.
-It's very important to take your medicine at the same time every day and every night.
-Even the slightest delay can cause cystine levels to rise.
+To get the most out of treatment, people with cystinosis need to take their CDT regularly.
+It's very important to take the medicine at the same time every day and every night.
+Even the slightest delay may cause cystine levels to rise.

 Get information about living with cystinosis by email.